Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/charttypecharacterizer/ischarttypestock/_index.md

 ---
 title: isChartTypeStock
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/charttypecharacterizer/ischarttypestock/
+url: /php-java/aspose.slides/charttypecharacterizer/ischarttypestock/
 ---

-## isChartTypeStock(int chartType)  function
+## isChartTypeStock(int chartType)  method

  Return true if chartType is one of Stock subtypes.
  Subtypes set corresponds to the appropriate set in PowerPoint (see "Change Chart Type" dialog in PowerPoint):